cdpadilla42/chrisdpadilla.com/_posts/refactorredux.md

 title: Redux Growing Pains and React Query
 tags:
   - Tech
+  - React
 date: '2022-10-13T05:35:07.322Z'
 ---

 [AC: New Murder's](/acnm) announcement has been par for the course of a major release.
 Lots of good feedback and excitement, and some big bugs that can only be exposed out in the open.

 The biggest one was a bit of a doozy.
 It's around how we're fetching data.
 The short version of an [already short overview](/acnmp) is this:

 - Redux stores both Application State and Fetched Data
 - Redux Thunks are used to asynchronously fetch data from our Sanity API